mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 * Since Standard Audiences use huge amounts of data, your account is limited to a set amount of calculations per year.
 A single calculation can include multiple audiences as long as they are calculated together.
 * While Standard Audiences support all of the same Audience partners as Real-time audiences, with the same connection settings, the workflow of calculating and sending a Standard Audience has a few optional steps: to allow you to make the most of your calculations, you can calculate and send audiences in bulk.

+### Calculation credits
+Standard audiences are purchased by buying annual calculation credits.
+Each calculation credit lets you run a calculation across 365 days of your historical data, regardless of how many audiences are included.
+You can calculate many standard audiences at once.
+There are prompts in the product to select the audiences to calculate and confirm how many credits you are spending.

+Some example calculations and costs:
+- 1 standard audience spanning from 1/1/2018 to 1/1/2020: this costs 2 credits as it scans 2 years of data.
+- 3 standard audiences spanning from 1/1/2019 to 12/31/2019: this costs 1 credit as it scans 1 year of data (with many audiences).

 ### Workflow

 #### 1 - Create a New Standard Audience

 Standard Audiences are managed separately from Real-time audiences.
-Choose **Audiences > Lifetime** from the left navigation menu, and click **+ New Standard Audience**.
+Choose **Audiences > Standard** from the left navigation menu, and click **+ New Standard Audience**.

 ![](/images/lifetime-create.png)